 All you need is a regular ticket – preferably a timed visitor SL Access smart card, but a single ticket will work as well (for an excellent guide about public transportation in Stockholm, see sweetsweden’s post “Your Guide to Public Transport in Stockholm“).

-1) Route 80 – between Stockholm Nybrokajen in the Stockholm center and Frihamnen, which is close to where several large cruise ships dock when they visit the town.
-This is route is the longest of the three routes, includes several stops, and takes about 50 minutes to complete one way.
+1) Route 80 – which, when we took it in May 2019, used to run between Stockholm Nybroplan in the Stockholm center and Frihamnen, which is close to where several large cruise ships dock when they visit the town, and took about 50 minutes one way.

-2) Route 82 – between Stockholm Slussen Kajen (in the Gamla Stan area, just south of the Royal Palace – Kungliga slottet) and Stockholm Allmänna Gränd Brygg (on the Djurgården island, right next to Gröna Lund Amusement Park and the ABBA museum), with a stop at the Skeppsholmen island in between.
-It’s a really short route – the total trip duration for this route is just under 10 minutes.
+2) Route 82 – which runs between Stockholm Slussen Kajen (in the Gamla Stan area, just south of the Royal Palace – Kungliga slottet) and Stockholm Allmänna Gränd Brygg (on the Djurgården island, right next to Gröna Lund Amusement Park and the ABBA museum), with a stop at the Skeppsholmen island in between.
+It’s a really short route – the total trip is just under 10 minutes.

-3) Route 89 – between Klara Mälarstrand, just south of Stockholm Central Station, and the western part of the city – stopping at Lilla Essingen Brygga on Lilla Essingen island, and then heading to the southern part of the city, to Eskenberg brygga.
+4) Route 89 – which runs between Klara Mälarstrand, just south of Stockholm Central Station, and the western part of the city – stopping at Lilla Essingen Brygga on Lilla Essingen island, and then heading to the southern part of the city, to Eskenberg brygga.

 There used to be another ferry route – 85 – but apparently it has been suspended (per sweetsweden’s blog post “Your Guide to Public Transport in Stockholm“).